trallnag/ansible-roles-depot/git_extras/MAINTENANCE.md

 ## Update

 Use Homebrew to update Git Extras.
-The package is called `git-extras`.